Prateeksingh84/End-to-End-ML-Pipeline-for-Real-Time-Material-Classification-Scrap-Simulation-Challenge-/README.md

-End-to-End ML Pipeline for Real-Time Material Classification Assignment Title: Scrap Simulation Challenge
+# 🏭 Scrap Simulation Challenge – End-to-End ML Pipeline for Real-Time Material Classification

-This project implements an end-to-end machine learning pipeline to classify scrap materials from image data, simulating a real-time scrap sorting conveyor.
-The goal is to demonstrate proficiency in data processing, model development, deployment, and documentation.
+This project implements an **end-to-end machine learning pipeline** to classify scrap materials from image data, simulating a **real-time scrap sorting conveyor**.
+It demonstrates proficiency in **data processing, model development, deployment, and documentation**.

+---

-1. Project Objective
+## 📌 1.
+Project Objective
-The primary objective is to build a robust, mini-classification pipeline that takes image data of various materials and, after being trained, deploys a lightweight model to classify new images in a simulated real-time loop.
+The primary objective is to build a **robust, mini-classification pipeline** that:
+- Trains on image data of different scrap materials
+- Deploys a **lightweight model** for inference
+- Simulates a **real-time scrap sorting system**

+---

-2. Project Deliverables & Folder Structure
+## 📂 2.
+Project Deliverables & Folder Structure
-The project repository is organized into a clear and logical structure as follows:

 .
 ├── .vscode/                   # VS Code-specific configurations
 ├── data/                      # Contains the dataset